 Viral infection, unspecified

-B34.9 is a billable ICD-10-CM code that can be used to specify a diagnosis.
+B34.9 is a billable ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A general term for diseases produced by viruses.